hopsoft/han/readme.md

 APIs are state machines.
 Their responses include resource(s) in a distinct state.
 These resource(s) can typically transition to other states.

-HAN facilitates this navigation communicating the possibilities.
+HAN facilitates this navigation by communicating the possibilities.

 ## State Machine Example